hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 Common examples of food / drinks made from a SCOBY are kombucha, kefir, sourdough bread, vinegar, soy sauce or sour beers.

-A SCOBY is a mix of yeast, LAB, and acetic acid bacteria (AAB).
+A SCOBY is a mix of yeast, LAB, and AAB.

 The SCOBY, when mixed with water and sugar-rich ingredients, undergo multiple types of fermentation and oxidation.
 To be completely honest, I haven't fully understood what ferments what and when.
 But all in all, yeasts consume sugars and produce ethanol.
 The LAB are anaerobic, consume sugars and produce lactic acid.
-The AAB are aerobic[^4], consume either sugars or ethanol and produce acetic acid.
+The AAB are aerobic, consume either sugars or ethanol and produce acetic acid.

-[^4]: They like oxygen.

 ---